ianhomer/odin/README.md

 # Initial Use Case

-Sounds to accompany a live performance.
+Sequencer to generate sounds to accompany and in response from a live performance.

 # Background